Alethio36/mediastack/docs/roadmap.md

   e-mail the link, (3) authentik's own update notices reach its admins.
 Nothing else (no marketing, no digests).
 Email is already required at sign-up, so every account is ready for it.
-Until then invite links are copied by hand and passwords are reset by the admin.
+Until then invite links are copied by hand and passwords are reset by the admin. **Follow-up when it lands:** turn Kavita's verified-email check back on (Kavita → Settings → OpenID Connect → "Require verified email") — it is off because authentik cannot vouch for an address until it can send mail.
 - Post-migration hardening: move the panel off LAN-open once SSO lands; phase-2 sudo narrowing (read-only verbs drop root); staging→production certs once a box stops being a test box.